Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 A More Authentic Travel Experience: Quality Beyond Five-Star

 I just finished reading an article on community tourism in My Son, Vietnam.
 A village close to the heritage site in My Son is now earning extra income on tourism by providing home stays, cooking for tourists, guiding tourists, renting out bicycles and even allowing tourists to partake in fishing and farming.
-The International Labor Organization provided them with training, and now they are happy to have something to do after they have planted their rice.
+The International Labor Organization provided them with training, and now they are happy to have something to do after planting their rice.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.